 I have to admit this surprised me.
 I half-expected to be the only customer in there and thought the whole experience might be a bit tongue in cheek.
 However, probably much like the love hotel and 100 yen store industries right now, fortune telling must be very lucrative during this recession.

 In any case, I paid my 2000 yen and listened to what Mr. Furuda had to say.
 I won’t reveal here what he told me.
-It is personal after all… okay, if you’re dying to know, you can always link to our blog.
+It is personal after all.

 But overall, you may be wondering– Was I satisfied with my reading or did I feel ripped off?

 I will say this– much like playing a slot machine or placing a bet on roulette, I don’t really care if I win or lose in the end.
 I’m paying for the entertainment and the story I get to tell my friends…

 Take 58 south towards Naha, At the Kumoji intersection, turn left.
 There will be a Hot Spar store on the left corner, go two blocks under the monorail, Ryubo store is on the right, Kokusai street is on the left.
 Use the Ryubo Department Store as your landmark.
 Walk north on Kokusai street and you will find San Francisco Cafe is about half-way between Ryubo and Mitsukoshi Department Stores on the left side if you are facing north.
 It’s on the second floor and you’ll see the white and red sign for it on the street level.

 Ryubo Department Store also has a fortune-teller on the very top level next to all the restaurants.
 It’s a small glass cubicle and there is an English speaking person available there on Saturdays though I have no experience with that one.